 Kubernetes-in-Docker (aka KinD) means using Docker containers as Kubernetes nodes (instead of physical hosts or VMs).
-A K8s cluster is a collection of Docker containers.
+A K8s cluster is a collection of Docker containers (see figure).

-This is very useful for learning, testing, and CI/CD.
+This is very useful for development, testing, and CI/CD.

-You can deploy the cluster using simple Docker run commands, or more commonly with a tool such as the K8s.io "kind" tool or Nestybox's kindbox tool (to take full advantage of Sysbox).
+You can deploy the cluster using simple Docker run commands, with a forked version of the K8s.io kind tool, or with Nestybox's kindbox tool (to take full advantage of Sysbox).

-And its fast and very efficient: you can deploy a 10-node cluster in less than 2 minutes with minimal resource usage.
+Sysbox is fast and very efficient: you can deploy a 10-node cluster on a laptop in less than 2 minutes with only 1GB of storage overhead.

-It's often useful for software developers to have a dedicated Docker sandbox environment, inside of which they can play around with containers in isolation.
+It's often useful for software developers to have a dedicated Docker sandbox environment, inside of which they can work with containers in isolation.

-This not only reduces cost, but also increases agility as the container image acts as a preconfigured virtual host, one that can be deployed on your development machine or in any cloud, in seconds.
+This increases agility as the container image acts as a preconfigured virtual host, one that can be deployed on your development machine or in any cloud, in seconds.